 There are three requirements for this course:

-- During the week prior to the course, send us an ordinary e-mail with the title and study objectives of the manuscript you will work on during the course (Please, no attached file).
-If you forget we shall survive, but it is better if we can read this in advance.
+2. During the week prior to the course, send us an ordinary e-mail with the title and study objectives of the manuscript you will work on during the course (Please, no attached file).
+We shall send you a worksheet we shall ask you to use, to make this easier.
+Please use this one, even if you already (think) that you have some good objectives.
+The exerize will take about two hours.
+If you forget we shall survive, but it is better if we can read this in advance and spend more time on the course contents when we meet.

 At the end of this course, we expect you to be able to: